• Skip to main content

 JoAnn Early Macken

 I include this book because it has beautiful illustrations and is wonderful for teaching how seeds travel – not because my Four liked it.
 In fact, he resisted it every time.
 Something about the text didn’t grab us, but I can’t put my finger on it.
-Maybe my Four and I just aren’t that that into seeds. 😉
+Maybe my Four and I just aren’t that into seeds. 😉

 Demi